Gilnaa/NLog/README.md

 The user has to implement the following function.
 The details of actual logging are not important, and are up to the developer to decide.
 ```
-extern void __NLog_Report(nlog_object_id_t,
+extern void __NLog_Report(nlog_message_id_t,
-                          nlog_message_id_t,
                           nlog_parameter_t,
                           nlog_parameter_t,
                           nlog_parameter_t,
                           nlog_parameter_t);
 ```

+Currently the number of parameters is hard-coded to 4, but in the future it will be configurable from 0 to 10 parameters.

 ### Build-System ###
 NLog requires build-system integration.

 #### Source Compilation ####
 For each source file compiled, a unique ID should be generated and injected as a preprocessor symbol (using GCC's `-D`).
-The ID is an unsigned 32bit, and the injected-format has to be comply with the `%#08x` format string. (e.g. 0xDEADBEEF)
+The ID is an unsigned 32bit, and the injected-format has to be comply with the `%08x` format string. (e.g. DEADBEEF)

+Compilation will fail if the ID is prepended with `0x`

-The included example shows how to integrate NLog with an SCons project.
+The included example shows how to integrate NLog with SCons or Makefile.

 The used ID is a CRC32 value calculated using the file name, but any value is applicable as long as it is unique between source files.

+A script called `gen_id.py` is provided in the `scripts/` directory.
+It can be called to generate an ID or imported into a python module.
+(Useful for scons or for extension by other scripts)

 #### Post-Build ####
 After a successfull build, the resulting executable (or library), must be modifyed by the `scrub.py`, which extracts the log messages from the ELF into a seperate dictionary, and then proceeds to clean the ELF.